 Joe Downer’s interest with Acupuncture, Asian history and philosophy started when he was in middle school.
 Joe was fascinated with martial arts.
 One day at a martial arts store in Norwalk, CT (Superior Martial Arts) he was seriously considering the purchase of a Ninja Sword.

 In the store at the time happened to be the current headmaster/Soke of the Isshinryu Karate (IWKA) system and his head U.S. representative for the United States.
 Between the store owner and two martial arts masters Joe was persuaded to use his birthday money for tuition in Isshinryu Karate.
 At the karate school, Joe learned about acupuncture points and how they could be used to heal or to harm.
-He also came into contact with charts of the Acupuncture meridian system and Asian books for healing byway of his father’s friends.
+This academic interest in the Eastern approach to healing eventually was to become very personal.

-Later in life Joe went to study at Nanjing University (Nanda) in Nanjing China for one academic year during his last year of studies at Sacred Heart University.
-While at Nanjing, Joe studied Chinese Language, History, Literature, and Philosophy.
-In addition Joe also taught college level Conversational English, and Introduction to American Government.
-During the Chinese New Year, China almost shuts down and Joe became very sick, and did not have immediate access to western medicine and was successfully treated with Acupuncture and Herbs.
+While studying Chinese Language, History, Literature, and Philosophy at Nanjing University (Nanda) in Nanjing China during his last year of studies at Sacred Heart University, Joe became very sick, and did not have immediate access to western medicine.
+He was successfully treated with Acupuncture and Herbs.
 Since then Joe has been a firm believer in the effectiveness of Chinese Medicine.

 Since a very young age, Elizabeth used massage to help heal those around her.
 The simple act of “healing touch” was an interest/hobby for her until 2005, when she enrolled into the Connecticut Center for Massage Therapy in Westport, CT.
 She has furthered her education with many different courses since graduating in 2007; such as Shiatsu, Usui Reiki and Thai modalities.
 These techniques add a well-rounded addition to her already impressive modes of bodywork, which include Western Swedish massage, Deep Tissue massage therapy, Trigger Point Therapy, Acupressure, Sports Massage/Stretching and Energy Work.